gormanb/qase/README.md

   the value is a decimal less than 1.0, it is treated as specifying the number of nodes as a fraction of the total number of observed player positions in the demo file.

-> For instance, the following call:

->>    WaypointMapGenerator.generate("test.dm2", 50)

-> will generate a map consisting of 50 waypoints, whereas
+>    WaypointMapGenerator.generate("test.dm2", 50); // generate map of 50 waypoints

->>    WaypointMapGenerator.generate("test.dm2", 0.3)

-> will generate a map containing 30% of the total number of player positions found in the demo.
+>    WaypointMapGenerator.generate("test.dm2", 0.3); // generate 30% of total positions

 * Finally, additional error checks have been added to the WaypointMap generation process, to account for more obscure